MultiTrickFox/Vanilla_RCNN/README.md

 (pip3 install -Iv music21==5.1.0

->Notice : versions mentioned above are required & else is known to have bugs.
+>Notice : same versions mentioned above are required & else is known to have bugs.